 Composite material is also commonly used for railings.
 This consists of a mixture of plastic and wood particles.

-• It is low-maintenance and weather-resistance due to its ability to repel water.
+It is low-maintenance and weather-resistant due to its ability to repel water.

-• The railings are either pre-manufacture and sold in kit form, or can be purchased in customizable parts and then built.
+The railings are either pre-manufactured and sold in kit form or can be purchased as customizable parts and then built.

-• However, it is difficult to repair and may require a full replacement instead.
+However, it isn’t easy to repair and may require a full replacement instead.

-• Furthermore, composite rails are less durable than aluminum deck rails even though they are about the same price.
-Hence, we would recommend going for aluminum over composite rails, unless you prefer the composite aesthetic.
+Furthermore, composite deck rails are less durable than aluminum deck rails, even though they are about the same price.
+Hence, we recommend going for aluminum over composite rails unless you prefer the composite aesthetic.

 Glass Deck Railings